alastairs/codebork.com/_posts/2021-02-26-Starting-coding-on-Windows.md

 Windows Terminal is highly-customisable.
 Press <kbd>Ctrl</kbd>+<kbd>,</kbd> to open its settings file and edit it.
 The program will update its settings each time you hit Save!
-The documentation of the program and its settings is good, so be sure to [have a read of it](https://docs.microsoft.com/en-us/windows/terminal/) once you've finished this tutorial to get it working the way you want.
+The documentation of the program and its settings is good, so be sure to [read it](https://docs.microsoft.com/en-us/windows/terminal/) once you've finished this tutorial to get it working the way you want.

 ### Package Manager

-In your freshly-minted PowerShell tab, run the following snippet to install Scoop, the missing package manager for Windows:
+We also want to install and run things easily, so let's install Scoop, conceptually similar to Homebrew or apt.
+In your freshly-minted PowerShell tab, run the following snippet to install Scoop, the missing package manager for
+Windows:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser